Treating Bad Breath – Bergenfield, NJ

-If you have chronic bad breath, halitosis, you may think this is a relatively harmless issue you deal with as best you can with thorough oral hygiene, gum, or breath mints.
-However, this oral health condition, especially if it’s not improved after your oral hygiene routine, may actually be treatable with more advanced services from the team at Washington Dental Associates in Bergenfield or Smile More Dentistry in Tappan.
-If you want to learn more, call for a dentistry consultation.
-If you struggle with halitosis, our office is happy to offer treatment for this troubling condition to patients from Bergenfield, Tappan, Dumont, New Milford, Teaneck, Cresskill, Tenafly, and all other surrounding communities.
+If you have chronic bad breath (also known as halitosis), you may think this is a relatively harmless issue that you deal with as best you can with thorough oral hygiene, gum, or breath mints.
+However, this oral health condition, especially if it’s not improved after your oral hygiene routine, may actually be treatable with more advanced services from the team at Washington Dental Associates in Bergenfield.
+If you want to learn more, call for a consultation.
+If you struggle with halitosis, our office is happy to offer treatment for this troubling condition to patients from Bergenfield, Dumont, New Milford, Teaneck, Cresskill, Tenafly, and all other surrounding communities.

 What is Halitosis?

 Research has shown that over 90 million people struggle with chronic bad breath.
 This condition, known as halitosis, can have a range of causes, but the most common is poor oral hygiene.
 Failing to brush and floss will leave decaying food particles or bacteria in the mouth, resulting in the unpleasant sulfur compounds that define bad breath.
 However, frequent bad breath isn’t just a sign of poor oral hygiene.
 It’s also a symptom of periodontal disease, commonly known as gum disease.
 This very serious condition affects a majority of the U.S. adult population and can make patients susceptible to a range of issues.
 There are also a wide range of other issues that may cause halitosis, but there’s also good news for patients who struggle with it—it’s treatable!

 While poor oral hygiene, gum disease, and bad breath-causing foods are the leading causes of halitosis, there are other reasons why patients may experience these issues.
 In addition to the common oral hygiene related halitosis, chronic bad breath has a number of other causes, including: